Skip to content

 • making sure that risk assessments take place.

 You are legally required to ensure that any employees who drive as part of their job or operate specialised machinery are fit to do so.
-While paying for your employee’s eye tests is not a legal requirement, you may wish to do so to ensure your employees undertake the requisite testing.
+While paying for your employee’s eye tests is not a legal requirement, you may wish to do so to ensure your employees undertake the requisite testing and are fit to carry out their duties.

 Continue reading this article below the form

-Suppose your employees use display screen equipment (DSE), monitors, or a visual display unit (VDU).
-In that case, you are legally obliged to provide an eye test if your employee requests it.
-If this occurs, you should consider the following.
+If your employees regularly use display screen equipment (DSE) such as monitors, or a visual display unit (VDU) as a significant part of their duties, you are legally obliged to provide an appropriate eye and eyesight test if your employee requests it.
+If this occurs, you should consider the following:

-If the eye test indicates that your employee has poor eye health, requiring them to wear prescription glasses when using their DSE is a reasonable measure.
-If the prescription is particular for DSE use, you must cover the cost of the glasses.
+If the eye test indicates that your employee has poor eye health, requiring them to wear special corrective appliances such as prescription glasses when using their DSE for work, then you must cover the basic cost of the glasses.
 On the other hand, if an ordinary prescription suffices, you are not legally required to pay for the glasses.
+In addition, if your employee wants to upgrade their frames or lenses, your employee would usually be required to pay these additional costs themselves.

 You must look after your employee’s eye health when they are a DSE user because DSE work can negatively affect their eyes, particularly when it concerns long periods of use.
 For example, it can cause: